 Q: Define the salting process and what it’s used for.

 A: Salting is the process wherein you add special characters to a password in order to make it stronger.
 This increases password strength in two ways: it makes it longer and it adds another set of characters that a hacker would have to guess from.
 It’s a good measure to take for users who tend to habitually make weak passwords, but overall it’s a low-level defense since many experienced hackers are already familiar with the process and take it into account.

-Q: How do you deal with “Man In the Middle” attacks?
+Q: How do you deal with “Man In The Middle” attacks?

 A: A Man in the Middle attack happens when there is a third party that’s monitoring and controlling a conversation between two parties, with the latter completely unaware of the situation.
 There are two ways of dealing with this attack.
 First of all, stay off of open Wi-Fi networks.
 Second, both parties should employ end-to-end encryption.

-Q: Which is the better security measure, HTTPS or SSL?
+Q: Which is the better security measure, HTTPS, or SSL?

 A: HTTPS (Hypertext Transfer Protocol Secure) is HTTP combined with SSL, encrypting a user’s browsing activity and making it safer.
-SSL (Secure Sockets Layer) is a protocol which protects Internet conversations between two or more parties.
+SSL (Secure Sockets Layer) is a protocol that protects Internet conversations between two or more parties.
 Though it’s close, SSL wins out in terms of sheer security, though any of these are valuable things to know for the purposes of web development.

 Q: Name the three means of user authentication.